cosmos/ibc/spec/core/ics-004-channel-and-packet-semantics/UPGRADES.md

 ### Utility Functions

 `restoreChannel()` is a utility function that allows a chain to abort an upgrade handshake in progress, and return the `ChannelEnd` to its original pre-upgrade state while also setting the `upgradeErrorReceipt`.
-A relayer can then send a `CancelChannelUpgradeMsg` to the counterparty so that it can restore its `ChannelEnd` to its pre-upgrade state as well.
+A relayer can then send a `ChannelUpgradeCancelMsg` to the counterparty so that it can restore its `ChannelEnd` to its pre-upgrade state as well.
 Once both channel ends are back to the pre-upgrade state, packet processing will resume with the original channel and application parameters.

 ```typescript
 function restoreChannel() {